wadexu007/learning_by_doing/Golang/webframework-gin/README.md

 ## Intro

-This is a demo app with gin web framework and gorm
+This is a demo app with gin web framework and gorm and jwt auth.

 ## Framework Integration